-- In West of Eden, Yilanè have reptilian genitalia, including hemipenes on the males (who also function as Mr. Seahorse).
+- In West of Eden, Yilanè have reptilian genitalia, including hemipenes on the males (who also function as Mister Seahorse).
 However, the female genitals are compatible enough with human equipment that Vaintè and Kerrick are capable of having plenty of sex while the latter is the former's personal slave.
 It should be noted, however, that Vaintè is insane both by human standards and those of her own race, and Kerrick was raised by Yilanè and has (at this point) an incomplete and screwed-up understanding of human sexuality.
 When Kerrick returns to humanity, he starts looking back on his time with Vaintè in disgust and horror.

-- In another novel, Quozl, the eponymous aliens are human-sized marsupial rabbit-squirrels, who copulate for recreation 20-60 times a day.note For some reason their scientists are shocked to learn they are compatible with humans and decide to keep it a secret from the rest of the population.
+- In Quozl, the eponymous aliens are human-sized marsupial rabbits, who copulate for recreation 20-60 times a day.note For some reason their scientists are shocked to learn they are compatible with humans and decide to keep it a secret from the rest of the population.
 (Preventing humans from going Out with a Bang probably wasn't the reason.
 And it didn't happen when the truth was revealed.
 More likely it was done to prevent Quozl from experimenting and to stay hidden.)

 - Babylon 5:

 - The series unexpectedly describes Centauri genitalia quite explicitly and as being mostly (if not entirely, barring near-perverse levels of creativity) incompatible with comparable human anatomy.
 Although looking like they should be just simple Rubber-Forehead Aliens (they look like sharp-toothed humans with strange hairdos), genetically they have nothing in common with us.
-To the point they have 6 tentacles on the male and 6 vaginas on the female's backs.
+To the point they have 6 tentacles (which are their penises) on the male and 6 vaginas on the female's backs.
 Their equivalent of kissing is penetration with just 1.
 Oh and the tentacles are prehensile and Londo gets caught using one to cheat at poker...

-- He also propositions to Lyta, but only in order to re-introduce the telepathic gene into the Narn gene pool, implying that not only is it possible for a human and a Narn to have sex, but that viable offspring may result from it.
+- He also propositions to Lyta, but only in order to re-introduce the telepathic trait into the Narn gene pool, implying that not only is it possible for a human and a Narn to have sex, but that viable offspring may result from it.